melezhik/jam/README.md

 ### application
 The application parameter points to the source directory to make distribution from.

-In real life projects it might be much more sources.

 ## create distribution archive using pjam